 As used in this statement, "loan" means a loan of money, property, or services other than a bank loan at prevailing interest rates.

 In this case, a potential supplier might have loaned a personal computer to an employee or volunteer.
 If that individual is involved in the selection of PCs, the situation should be revealed in the COI disclosure statement under Question 4, and s/he should recuse themselves from participation in the decision-making process for the subject equipment.

-The Transactions to which this statement relates are (a) purchases, sales and leases, and contracts for the purchase, sale or lease of property of any kind, or (b) the procurement of services such as printing, advertising and catering.
+The Transactions to which this statement relates are (a) purchases, sales and leases, and contracts for the purchase, sale or lease of property of any kind, or (b) the procurement of services such as printing, advertising and catering without charge to IEEE.